Search for anything...

 Features

-• THE PROVEN USA BRAND: KneeRover has been creating innovative, high performance mobility solutions for over 10 years, including the original All Terrain and Pediatric knee scooters.
-We are a family-oriented business based in Evans, Georgia USA - dedicated to delivering the highest quality knee scooters.
+• KneeRover has been creating innovative, high performance mobility solutions for over 15 years.
+We are a family-oriented business based in Augusta, Georgia USA - dedicated to delivering the highest quality knee scooters and providing exceptional customer service (available via phone and email).

 • EXCELLENT CRUTCH ALTERNATIVE: More comfortable and stable than crutches, this affordable knee walker is made for both indoor and outdoor use, and is designed for supporting either the right or left leg.